csce-315-331-2024a/project-3-full-stack-agile-web-project-3-903-13/README.md

   - **Priority:** Medium
   - **Status:** To-do
   - **Definition of Done:** Backend logic implemented to support real-time updates.
 Functionality reviewed and synchronized with the front end.

+## Sprint 1 Daily Meetings
+### Meeting Summary - Sprint 1 Daily Scrum Meeting #1
+Date: 3/26/2024
+Time: 9:00 PM
+Location: Discord

+**Attendance:**
+- Kunal
+- Wyatt
+- Kelvin
+- Karan
+- Aditya
+- Isaac

+**Fist of Five Results**
+Average Result: 4.33

+**Discussion Points:**
+- Sprint Backlog:
+  - a1 and a2 tasks marked as finished.
+  - Task a3 has a low time estimate; everyone to work on respective features and then implement routing collectively.
+  - a4 frontend implementation assigned to Kunal, with assistance from Aditya.
+  - b1, b2, and b3 tasks require visitation at the end.
+  - Various tasks assigned to team members
+  - Moved around task assignees based upon need including a5, b6, b12, and b13
+- Team to continue working on assigned tasks from the Sprint Backlog.
+- Tasks to Add: None mentioned during the meeting.
+- Blockers: No blockers raised during the discussion.